gigacontr.8

 DESCRIPTION

-information it receives from the driver or from the device.
+device and prints information it receives from the driver or from the

-The commands are executed in the order in which they appear on the command line.
+The commands are executed in the order in which they appear on the com-

 OPTIONS